geosolutions-it/ckanext-dcatapit/README.md

 2. (**Optional**) Install the **ckanext-spatial** extension as described [here](https://github.com/ckan/ckanext-spatial).
 Install this extension only if you need to use the dcatapit CSW harvester (see below).

+2. (**Optional but recommended**) The ckanext-dcatapit extension allows to localize the package fields (eg. title, description etc.) according to the schema definition, but to do that it requires the **ckanext-multilang** installed.

 3. Install the **ckanext-dcat** extension as described [here](https://github.com/ckan/ckanext-dcat/blob/master/README.md#installation).

 4. Activate your CKAN virtual environment, for example: